Frequently Asked Questions (FAQ)

 Q-When can I pick up my complimentary movie passes?

 A-The Maui Film Festival has always extended trust to it's volunteer crew.
-When you commit to a shift at the end of the week, you can still pick up your vouchers (tix) after 5:30 on Wednesday (opening night) either at the MACC Volunteer Will-Call table (around the corner from the box office), or at the Celestial Cinema volunteer check-in desk.
+When you commit to a shift at the end of the week, you can still pick up your vouchers (tix) after 5:30 on Wednesday (opening night) at the Celestial Cinema volunteer check-in desk.
+There's also a Will Call desk for volunteers at the MACC that opens a half hour before the films screening at the Kahului venue 6/15-6/17.
 If you've scheduled lots of shifts and your first film is at the MACC, please only collect the vouchers you need for yourself and your guest(s) and pick up the bulk of your vouchers in Wailea where most of the vouchers are.

 Q-How many movie passes do we get for volunteering and are they transferable?